-Located in Shek O, in the south-east of Hong Kong Island, the Dragon’s Back is Section 8 of the Hong Kong Trail, which meanders through Shek O Country Park, with gorgeous vistas of the beaches below and the South China Sea.
+Located in Shek O, in the southeast of Hong Kong Island, the Dragon’s Back is Section 8 of the Hong Kong Trail, which meanders through Shek O Country Park, with gorgeous vistas of the beaches below and the South China Sea.

 How to get there

 The recommended starting point is To Tei Wan Village, which is at the southern tip of the peninsula.
-To get there, you can either take a taxi from Chai Wan MTR Station to To Tei Wan Village, or if you know your way around public transport, can catch Bus #9 to Shek O from Shau Kei Wan MTR Station and get off at To Tei Wan Village.
+To get there, you can either take a taxi from Chai Wan MTR Station to To Tei Wan Village, or if you know your way around public transport, can catch Bus #9 toward Shek O from Shau Kei Wan MTR Station and get off at To Tei Wan Village.
 The entrance to the hiking path is right outside the bus stop, with lots of signs, so you won’t get lost.